shelajev/graalvm-workshop/4/README.md

-# Smaller executables for GraalVM native image
+# Smaller deployment options for GraalVM native image

-*Estimated time: 7 minutes.*
+*Estimated time: 15 minutes.*

 Let's build a small microservice application responding to HTTP queries with the same business logic of generating prime numbers: